-The exact mechanism of how varicoceles affect spermatogenesis is not completely understood, but is likely multifactorial.23 Some authors have hypothesized that varicocele's effect on spermatogenesis has a temporal and progressive effect, pointing to the significantly higher prevalence of varicoceles among men presenting with secondary infertility compared to primary infertility.^{4,24} Men with varicoceles have been shown to have increased testicular temperature and testicular hypoperfusion, both of which could have a negative impact on spermatogenesis through an effect on DNA repair potential and local ischemia, respectively.23 Increased oxidative stress also appears to play a role in the pathogenesis of varicoceles.25 The presence of anti-sperm antibodies has also been found more frequently in infertile men with varicoceles, and varicocele repair may lead to a reduction in the level of these antibodies.^{26,27} Our data indicates that within patients with varicoceles who have abnormal semen parameters, pre-operative FSH levels are potentially useful in identifying those who are most likely to benefit from microsurgical varicocelectomy.
-In our cohort, the results suggest that for each IU/mL increase in FSH, there was a decreased chance of upgrading TMSC category, OR = 0.82 (p = 0.026).
-Although we observed a tendency that indicates that lower values of pre-operative FSH are associated with improvement of TMSC category, within the patients that improved TMSC categories most had lower values of FSH, and patients with an FSH \leq 11 IU/ml had a higher chance of upgrading of TMSC category (+LR = 1.40).
-Furthermore, in our cohort all the patients that upgraded in TMSC category had a pre-operative FSH \leq 16 IU/ml (+LR = 1.18).
+The exact mechanism of how varicoceles affect spermatogenesis is not completely understood, but is likely multifactorial.23 Some authors have hypothesized that varicocele's effect on spermatogenesis has a temporal and progressive effect, pointing to the significantly higher prevalence of varicoceles among men presenting with secondary infertility compared to primary infertility.^{4,24} Men with varicoceles have been shown to have increased testicular temperature and testicular hypoperfusion, both of which could have a negative impact on spermatogenesis through an effect on DNA repair potential and local ischemia, respectively.23 Increased oxidative stress also appears to play a role in the pathogenesis of varicoceles.25 The presence of anti-sperm antibodies has also been found more frequently in infertile men with varicoceles, and varicocele repair may lead to a reduction in the level of these antibodies.
+26,27 Our data indicates that within patients with varicoceles who have abnormal semen parameters, preoperative FSH levels are potentially useful in identifying those who are most likely to benefit from microsurgical varicocelectomy.
+In our cohort, the results suggest that for each IU/mL increase in FSH, there was a decreased chance of upgrading TMSC category (OR 0.82; p=0.026).
+Although we observed a tendency that indicates that lower values of preoperative FSH are associated with improvement of TMSC category, within the patients that improved TMSC categories, most had lower values of FSH; patients with an FSH ≤11 IU/ml had a higher chance of upgrading of TMSC category (+LR=1.40).
+Furthermore, in our cohort, all the patients that upgraded in TMSC category had a preoperative $FSH \le 16 IU/ml (+LR=1.18).$

-Nonetheless, the change in the +LR observed as the FSH cut-off value increases should be interpreted in the context of the relatively sample size of this study and in context of the other clinical variables of patient presentation.
-Thus, men with lower pre-operative FSH might have better post-operative outcomes, although patients with higher pre-operative FSH levels might still benefit from microsurgical varicocelectomy, although they may not have as favorable a likelihood of upgrading in TMSC category as those with lower pre-operative FSH values.
-Thus, pre-operative FSH could serve as part of the predictor tools that help counsel infertile men who are considering varicocele repair, and identify those patients that have a higher likelihood of improvement of TMSC category.
+Nonetheless, the change in the +LR observed as the FSH cutoff value increases should be interpreted in the context of the relatively small sample size of this study and in context of the other clinical variables of patient presentation.
+Thus, while men with lower preoperative FSH might have better postoperative outcomes, those with higher preoperative FSH levels might still benefit from microsurgical varicocelectomy, although they may not have as favorable a likelihood of upgrading in TMSC category as those with lower preoperative FSH values.
+Preoperative FSH could, therefore, serve as part of the predictor tools that help counsel infertile men who are considering varicocele repair, and identify those patients that have a higher likelihood of improvement of TMSC category.

-Despite the strengths of the study which include that all the physical evaluations and procedures were performed by a single surgeon, and that all semen analysis were performed by the same lab technician, limitations of the study need to be stated.
+Despite the strengths of the study - all the physical evaluations and procedures being performed by a single surgeon and all semen analyses performed by the same lab technician - limitations of the study need to be stated.
 Limitations included the inherent boundaries of a retrospective study, data from a single center, limited sample size, and variability in physical exam.
 Although our results seem reliable (relatively narrow confidence intervals given the sample size), further studies should evaluate the relationship in a sample of more than 300 patients to provide reliable results.
-Of course, improvement in semen parameters may not translate into improved pregnancy rate; for this reason we hope that further multicenter randomized control trials, performed in larger cohorts, analyze the association of post-operative
+Improvement in semen parameters may not translate into improved pregnancy rate; for this reason, we hope that further multicenter, randomized, control trials performed in larger cohorts analyze the association of postoperative TMSC and pregnancy rate with different preoperative variables, such as semen parameters, serum hormone concentrations (i.e., FSH, LH, testosterone, inhibin B), testicular volume, and varicocele grading measured with ultrasound.